rifqanzalbina/Src-Proj/README.md

 A big shout-out to our contributors who have been instrumental in building this platform.
 Your dedication is the cornerstone of SourcProject's growth and success.

-## Some Programming Language We Use
-- Python
-- JavaScript
-- Rust
-- GO
-- Julia

 - [Toru0706](https://github.com/Toru0706)
 - [ExNameless](https://github.com/Sasudar)
 - [suandre35](https://github.com/suandre35)
 - [williamtanuwijaya](https://github.com/williamtanuwijaya)

 ---

+# Some Programming Language We Use
+- Julia
+- Python
+- JavaScript

 Thank you for being a part of SourcProject.
 Together, we are fostering a culture of collaboration and innovation in the tech community. 🌟